darrencauthon/subtle/README.md

 But with the latter, the call to execute the big web service won't be made until .temperature is called.
 Future calls to methods on @weather_results will use the same object passed from the Proc.

-I know, I know... there are lots of reasons **NOT** to do this, and I'm not saying to do this all the time, but it's neat to know that it is possible.